Canis edwardii: Lineage

 In 2021, researchers sequenced the nuclear DNA (from the cell nucleus) of the dire wolf.
 The sequences indicate the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago, with morphological similarities with the grey wolf being convergent evolution.
 The study's findings are consistent with the previously proposed taxonomic classification of the dire wolf as genus Aenocyon.
 The study proposes an early origin of the dire wolf lineage in the Americas, and that this geographic isolation allowed them to develop a degree of reproductive isolation since their divergence 5.7 million years ago.
 Coyotes, dholes, gray wolves, and the extinct Xenocyon evolved in Eurasia and expanded into North America relatively recently during the Late Pleistocene, therefore there was no admixture with the dire wolf.
 The long-term isolation of the dire wolf lineage implies that other American fossil taxa, including C. armbrusteri and C. edwardii, may also belong to the dire wolf's lineage.

 In the 2024 study, Armbruster's wolf as a species of Aenocyon was considered plausible, while C. edwardii is considered more closely related to the modern coyote.

 Description

 C. edwardii was larger than C. latrans and differs in skull and some tooth proportions, under this idea C. edwardii was a modest sized canid.
+C.edwardii is stated to be equivalent in size to the red wolf, with an average individual of C. edwardii weighing 25 kg.
 A study of isotopes showed C. edwardii had a dietary overlap with the saber toothed cat Smilodon gracilis, the large size of Smilodon gracilis and its similar sized prey implied C. edwardii might have hunted in packs due to the size of the prey included in the study.